Skip to Content

 Why are woodpeckers pecking my house?

-Woodpeckers hammer on houses to find insects, carve nesting spots, or drum to mark territory.
+Woodpeckers peck your house looking for food, nesting spots, or to mark territory.

-They’re drawn to wood, siding, or even metal for the sound.
+They’re drawn to soft wood, insects, or even the echo sound it makes.

 How big are pileated woodpeckers in Oregon?